EXCLUSIVE-Siemens Energy considers factory, office closures at wind division -sources

 Siemens Gamesa's troubles have put the spotlight on a sector suffering the consequences of super-short production cycles, which have come at the expense of quality.

-While drawing the ire of anchor investor Siemens AG SIEGn.DE, Siemens Energy's issues have not resulted in management changes or attracted activist funds.
+While drawing the ire of anchor investor Siemens AG, Siemens Energy's issues have not resulted in management changes or attracted activist funds.

 According to two separate sources familiar with the matter, removing the leadership would not necessarily fix the problems and a sale of Siemens Gamesa's problematic onshore division is currently seen as a major challenge.